Please login to continue

 Contacts

-Theresa Lynn Sidebotham is the coordinator of the IHART process.
+Theresa Lynn Sidebotham was the coordinator of the IHART process and remains the contact for investigation questions.

-Ms. Sidebotham created the website, www.ihart.care, which provides updates on current investigative reviews, information regarding the process, and a private login page for those directly involved in a particular investigation.
-Anyone involved with a current investigation, who does not yet have access to the particular page for their situation, is encouraged to send an email to contact@ihart.care to request a login invitation.
+Ms. Sidebotham created the website, www.ihart.care, which provided ongoing updates on investigative reviews, information regarding the process, and a private login page for those directly involved in a particular investigation.
+Anyone involved with an investigation or who needs assistance with investigation results is encouraged to email contact@ihart.care.
+Anyone who has information regarding allegations of abuse that were not disclosed during the IHART process, please contact Ethnos360 at dcp@ntm.org.
+Although the historical investigations have concluded, Ethnos360 remains committed to responding to all allegations of abuse.

 Child Safety - Past and Present